FRC-7603/VespaRobotics2025-26/README.md

 # VespaRobotics 2025/2026 main repo

 Welcome to the **VespaRobotics 2025/26 Season Repository**!
-This repo is dedicated to the code for the robotic system that is used for the **2025 - 2026 FRC season**.
+This repository is dedicated to the VESPA Robotics Team for the **2025–2026 FRC season.**

 ---